University Policy Number 2111

 The University evaluates the risks of its debt portfolio to inform decisions regarding the debt structure of the existing portfolio and that of potential new debt.

 Risks in the debt portfolio can be broadly categorized as interest rate risk, liquidity risk, and counterparty risk.
 Interest rate risk impacts the budget and its ability to absorb volatility in interest expense.
 Liquidity risk impacts the balance sheet and its ability to absorb unexpected calls on liquidity.
 Counterparty risk represents the impact a counterparty may have on the University’s access to the capital markets and its impact on the interest rate and liquidity risk of the University.
 In addition, the University considers the risks associated with concentration of banking services, credit, and counterparty providers, in order to diversify its dependency risk on individual financial institutions.

 The University recognizes the value and flexibility that short-term debt or variable rate financing may contribute to its debt portfolio.
 The University also recognizes that cost alone should not drive debt portfolio management decisions, as the lowest cost alternative may expose the University to an unacceptable level of risk.
 While interest rate risks associated with variable rate debt can be mitigated through asset/liability management, liquidity risk and access to the market risk remain in certain financing structures.
-The University will maintain Committed Debt of no less than 70% of its total debt portfolio.
+The University will maintain Committed Debt of no less than seventy percent (70%) of its total debt portfolio.